Battery electric vehicle: Personal transporters

 An increasing variety of personal transporters are being manufactured, including the one-wheeled self-balancing unicycles, self-balancing scooters, electric kick scooters, and electric skateboards.

-Electric boats
+Boats

 Several battery electric ships operate throughout the world, some for business.
 Electric ferries are being operated and constructed.

 Technology

 Motor controllers

 The motor controller receives a signal from potentiometers linked to the accelerator pedal, and it uses this signal to determine how much electric power is needed.
 This DC power is supplied by the battery pack, and the controller regulates the power to the motor, supplying either variable pulse width DC or variable frequency variable amplitude AC, depending on the motor type.
 The controller also handles regenerative braking, whereby electrical power is gathered as the vehicle slows down and this power recharges the battery.
 In addition to power and motor management, the controller performs various safety checks such as anomaly detection, functional safety tests and failure diagnostics.